-I have to say that D/s was a HUGE test for me in this way, and I am also glad to say that it has taught me a thing or two about living in the moment and trying not to rush ahead.
+I have to say that D/s was a HUGE test for me in terms of patience, and I am also glad to say that it has taught me a thing or two about living in the moment and trying not to rush ahead.
 Of course I still have a lot to learn from others around me and am fortunate to have some friends who are really inspirational in the way they manage things.
 One of the things I wasn’t aware of at the start was that it is common to experience sub-frenzy.

-You are already a couple but you are becoming more harmonised. more synchronised and more in tune with one another.
+You are already a couple but you are becoming more harmonised, more synchronised and more in tune with one another.
 When you first met, it was all new, but now you have that familiarity which means that you make assumptions, have expectations and already have a perception of how things will be.
 All of this has to be re-learnt.
 You must learn to anticipate and not assume, to curb your expectations and just enjoy what comes your way, and to let your perceptions shift in line with your new way of thinking.

 However, as with anything, real life is always a bit trickier as there are the mundane times, and the difficult times, and the stressful times, and the times when your mood is just not right.
 If that affects the mindset for either one of you then it will probably affect the other too, and the trick is not to react to it by closing down and feeling despondent.
 You have to be patient – it doesn’t mean that it wont work, it just means that it isn’t working right now, and you need to think about what you can do to help it.